 Test with confidence using a risk-free simulation

-You’ll see exactly how it would have tagged, routed, and even responded to those tickets, giving you a clear forecast of its accuracy and impact.
-This gives you a level of confidence and peace of mind that you just can't get with traditional, rule-based systems.
+You’ll see exactly how it would have tagged, routed, and even responded to those tickets, giving you a clear forecast of its impact.
+This provides a level of peace of mind that complements the reliability you already get from Zendesk.

 Automatically tagging tickets from specific users and organizations is a core practice for any support team that wants to be both efficient and effective.

-AI-powered platforms like eesel AI are the next step in support automation.
-By learning directly from your data, understanding user intent, and letting you test everything without risk, they offer a smarter, simpler, and more scalable way to bring intelligence into your workflows.
+AI-powered platforms like eesel AI represent the next step in support automation.
+By learning from your data and understanding user intent, they offer a smart, complementary way to bring even more intelligence into your existing workflows.

 Get started with automatic ticket tagging today

-Ready to stop managing complicated rules and start using intelligent automation?
+Ready to enhance your existing rules with intelligent automation?

-Connect your help desk to eesel AI in just a few minutes and see how our AI can start automatically tagging, triaging, and routing your tickets with better accuracy.
+Connect your help desk to eesel AI in just a few minutes and see how our AI can work alongside Zendesk to automatically tag, triage, and route your tickets with impressive accuracy.

 Frequently asked questions